4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 ### 3.3 Basic usage process

-The workflow of the cluster version of OpenMLDB generally includes several stages: database and table creation, offline data preparation, offline feature calculation, SQL solution online, online data preparation, and online real-time feature calculation.
+The workflow of the cluster version of OpenMLDB generally includes several stages: database and table creation, offline data preparation, offline feature extraction, SQL solution online, online data preparation, and online real-time feature extraction.

 The cluster version of OpenMLDB needs to manage offline data and online data separately.
 Therefore, after completing the SQL solution online, you must do the online data preparation steps.